caden-maxwell/uefi-dev/README.md

 ## `Makefile` usage:

-Once you are up and running in the Docker container or have installed the requirements natively, you can run the following commands:
+Once you are up and running in the Docker or have installed the requirements natively, you can run the following commands:

 ### `make` or `make all`: